Information Sheet 1 - The Legislative Council

 - Council Members now serve fixed 4 year terms; previously, they served the equivalent of two Assembly Members’ terms.

 Under the Victorian Constitution a maximum of 6 Ministers may be Members of the Legislative Council at any one time.
-In the current Parliament, 6 Council Members have been appointed as Ministers: Hon.
-Gavin Jennings (who is also Leader of the Government in the Upper House), Hon.
+In the current Parliament, 5 Council Members have been appointed as Ministers: Hon.
+Jaclyn Symes (who is also Leader of the Government in the Upper House), Hon.
 Jaala Pulford, Hon.
 Gayle Tierney, Hon.
-Adem Somyurek, Hon.
-Jenny Mikakos and Hon.
-Jaclyn Symes.
+Shaun Leane and Hon.
+Jenny Mikakos.

 (Full details can be obtained from Legislative Council Information Sheet No. 16: A New Electoral System for Victoria's Legislative Council.)